 still $40,000 $25,250, thanks to all that inflation.

-His wife worked as an office assistant before he lost his job.
-She could easily take time off if the kids were sick, or go to the local bureau of motor vehicles to process the title work on the new pickup.
+His wife previously worked as an office assistant before he lost his job.
+Then, she could easily take time off if the kids were sick, or go to the local bureau of motor vehicles to process the title work on the new pickup.
 After his income disappeared, she was forced to return to school, attending night classes in accounting so she could find a better-paying job as a controller.

 When she graduated, she indeed found work as a controller.
 But she found work rather easily, too easily for her husband’s comfort.
 She easily found work as a controller because while she realized a decent rise in her income relative to her last job, in fact she was being paid 70 percent of what the last, male, controller made.
 But through the eyes of that former tool-and-die maker, he saw her life being elevated, even though her income was simply saving the family.